Published on July 29th, 2013 | by SMUMN0

 Dr. Nowakowski explained the unique opportunities SGPP students have had to travel abroad as part of their capstone experiences.
 M.A. in Public Safety Administration students traveled to Mexico last year and London this year, where they worked with London police and shared best practices.
 The MBA program, since his arrival, has traveled to China, Sweden, Finland, Costa Rica, Spain and Colombia.
-This past year, they traveled to Nairobi, where they were able to visit the Maryknoll Institute of African Studies, SMU’s affiliate program.
+This past year, they traveled to Nairobi, where they were able to visit the Maryknoll Institute of African Studies, Saint Mary’s affiliate program.

 “They spent one day in Maryknoll but were in the country 10 days, and worked with a program that runs a school for orphans and disadvantaged youth in Kenya.
 I went to their final presentation, and one student said, ‘When they first announced this capstone, I was really disappointed, I was hoping to work for a Fortune 500 company.’
 But she went on to explain that the experience, particularly working with the children of Kenya, turned out to be life-changing.”

 Dr. Nowakowski sat back in his chair and smiled.
 “She got it,” he said.
 “She got what we were going for.”